-Chapter 3: If you are planning a funeral or memorial service
+Chapter 3: If you are planning a service

 There are a number of additional financial benefits that may be available to assist with the cost of a funeral or celebration of life.
 It’s important to review what might be available through federal and provincial/territorial programs.